ronitebul1211/MySQL_Careers365/03_Basic_database_terminology.md

 ## Primary Key

-a column (or a set of columns), whose value exist & unique for every record in the table.
+a column (or a set of columns), whose value exist & unique for every record in the table (bold, underline - in RS)

 -  each table has 1 primary key
 -  can't contain null
 -  not all tables have a primary key

+## Foreign Key

+show us where the relations are (FK - in RS)
+identifies the relationships between tables

+-  customers_id, primary key in customers table
+-  customers_id, foreign key in sale table
+-  foreign key **can** be null
+-  MySql throw error when f.key contain value not exist as p.key in other table.